Xilinx/Vitis_Libraries/security/docs/src/guide_L1/internals/sha3.rst

 A single instance of SHAKE-256 function processes input message at the rate of ``136 byte / 1104 cycles`` at 302.02MHz.

-The hardware resource utilizations of SHAKE-256 is listed in :numref:`tab1SHAKE256` below:
+The hardware resource utilizations of SHAKE-256 are listed in :numref:`tab1SHAKE256` below:

 .. _tab1SHAKE256: